estaudere/learning/100-days-of-code/LOG.md

 **Enthusiasm:** 🤓

 A lot to process, but I will be coming back to this tomorrow hopefully!
 I really love the project I've made once again, and I am excited to move on to updates/transitions/movement tomorrow!
 Making a lot of progress in data projects as well, I have some more work to do.

+### Day 20

+**Focus:** Interactive Data Viz For The Web (Scott Murray)

+**Enthusiasm:** 🤓

+A lot to process once again!
+Exciting to see transitions, my visualizations look a lot better now.
+I am happy with my progress, although I wish I had gotten through a lot faster (to see interactions)!